Google could cut marketing budget 'by half' this year

 Citing an internal email from an unnamed global director at the company, CNBC reported that Google is cutting its marketing budget by as much as half for the second half of 2020 and is implementing a hiring freeze for full-time and fixed-term contract employees.

-Sundar Pichai, chief executive of Google parent company Alphabet, had signaled last week that Google would pull back on some investments for the rest of the year due to the pandemic.
-But the internal email suggests that Google is putting the brakes on more than "non-business essential marketing," as Pichai said in a memo to employees.
+Sundar Pichai, chief executive of Google’s parent company Alphabet, had signalled last week that Google would pull back on some investments for the rest of the year due to the pandemic.
+But the internal email suggests that Google is putting the brakes on more than "non-business essential marketing", as Pichai had said in a memo to employees.

-Google spent $18.5 billion (£14.8 billion) on sales and marketing and increased its headcount by 15% last year, according to Alphabet’s 2019 annual report.
-The company is expected to disclose its Q1 2020 earnings at the beginning of May.
+Google spent $18.5bn (£14.8bn) on sales and marketing and increased its headcount by 15% last year, according to Alphabet’s 2019 annual report.
+The company is expected to disclose its 2020 first-quarter earnings at the beginning of May.

 A decrease in marketing spend would have a knock-on effect for the many advertising and media agencies that Google employs.
-WPP’s Essence has made its name as Google’s digital media agency, while OMD U.K. handles offline media buying.
-Its main consumer advertising agency in Europe is 72andSunny Amsterdam, while Publicis.Poke has been the main b2b creative shop and R/GA London a favored agency for digital projects.
+WPP’s Essence has made its name as Google’s digital media agency, while OMD UK handles offline media buying.
+Its main consumer advertising agency in Europe is 72andSunny Amsterdam, while Publicis.Poke has been the main business-to-business creative shop and R/GA London a favoured agency for digital projects.

 Google also has in-house agencies, such as Brand Studio, which is meant to communicate the internet giant’s vision and strategy, and Google Creative Lab, which is styled as part-think tank part-innovation studio, and has won industry awards such as the Cannes Lions Design Grand Prix last year.